Published:

 What does KYC mean for sellers on a Swiss marketplace?

-KYC (Know Your Customer) means that sellers on a marketplace must prove their identity before they receive payouts.
-In Switzerland, this requirement arises from the Anti-Money Laundering Act (AMLA) and the FINMA Anti-Money Laundering Ordinance (AMLO-FINMA).
+KYC (Know Your Customer) means that sellers on a marketplace must verify their identity before they can receive payouts.
+In Switzerland, this obligation arises from the Anti-Money Laundering Act (AMLA) and the AMLO-FINMA.

 View detailed response